The Mysterious Realization of Zen

 The Zen barrier is a “Gateless Gate” (Wu-men, 無門) because it is not a barrier at all, but an open checkpoint, like a mountain valley blocked by a wisp of white cloud.
 It seems as if, once you step into that cloud, you will fall into the abyss and never return.
 Yet you have got to take the jump:

 In order to master Zen, you must pass the barrier of the patriarchs.
 To attain this subtle realization, you must completely cut off the way of thinking.
-(A literal translation of the Chinese: “cut off thought (heart) speech road”).
+(A literal translation of the Chinese: “make poor thinking (heart) speech road”).